The idea that some lives matter less than others is the root of all that is wrong with the world.

 — Paul Farmer

 2.1 billion people — one in four on earth — live in places marked by high or extreme fragility.
 In these hardest places, war, conflict, and persecution are uprooting lives, deepening hunger, and concentrating poverty on a massive scale.
-Violence in fragile states has forced more than 100 million people to abandon their homes to live in the borderlands, where they experience intense cultural dislocation, power asymmetries, and injustice.
+Violence in fragile states has forced more than 100 million people to abandon their homes for the borderlands where they experience intense cultural dislocation, power asymmetries, and injustice.
 Fragile states and borderlands — where the rule of law is weak and people have lost their livelihoods — are fertile terrain for traffickers who operate without fear of prosecution.

 Click below to learn how we are serving in fragile states and borderlands: